 UF, by creating a simpler and more uniform system of coverage and payment for patients and for health care providers, and by aligning incentives in a way that the status quo fragmented financing system cannot, has the potential to encourage health care providers and health systems to focus on improvements in population health, on investments in primary care and prevention, and on reductions in disparities.
-In the current fragmented financing system, even the largely non-profit hospitals in California focus on revenue maximization and growth strategies to generate surpluses and guard against uncertainty.
+In the current fragmented financing system, even the largely non-profit hospitals in California focus on increasing their financial margins and growth strategies to generate surpluses and guard against uncertainty.
 Under UF, revenue streams could be made less uncertain through payment approaches such as global budgets, allowing health systems to shift focus from revenue maximizing strategies to strategies that maximize population health and reduce disparities.
+Under the current fragmented financing system, providers primarily serving more vulnerable populations, such as Medi-Cal beneficiaries and the uninsured, typically operate on lower revenue streams than those with large proportions of commercially insured patients.
+Under UF, these providers would significantly benefit through equitable payment arrangements.

 As discussed extensively at Commission meetings, the extent to which UF realizes this potential is dependent on governance structures, payment systems, and accountability mechanisms.
 Similarly, UF has the potential to facilitate a pivot to invest in the social drivers of health.
 The extent to which this potential will be realized depends on many design decisions.
-However, virtually all commissioners agreed on the potential of addressing social drivers of health that compromise health status, but noted that the health care system should do this in coordination with other sectors (not by itself).
+However, virtually all commissioners agreed that addressing social drivers of health that compromise health status holds great potential yet noted that the health care system should do this not in isolation but in coordination with other sectors.

 The benefits of UF would also extend beyond improved equity and health.
-For example, one in four Californians reported problems paying medical bills in late 2021, and the rate was even higher among Californians with income under twice the poverty level and Latino and Black adults.
-Universal coverage and the elimination of underinsurance under UF would improve financial security as fewer Californians having problems paying medical bills.
+For example, one in four Californians reported problems paying medical bills in late 2021, and the rate was even higher among Californians with income under twice the poverty level and Latino and Black adults.43 Universal coverage and the elimination of underinsurance under UF would improve financial security as fewer Californians having problems paying medical bills.
 As another example, patients would spend less work and personal time navigating provider systems and dealing with health insurance companies as a result of administrative simplification.